Social Processes: Self-Supervised Meta-Learning over Conversational Groups for Forecasting Nonverbal Social Cues: Detailed Results

-Table~\ref{tab:glancing-metrics} depicts the NLL and head orientation error metrics for our experiments on the task of forecasting glancing behavior using synthetic data.
 All models are evaluated under the \textit{random} context regime and \textit{no-pool} configuration.
-The sinusoids are interpreted to represent a horizontal head rotation between $-90\degree$ and $90\degree$.
-To provide further insight into model performance, in Figure~\ref{fig:glancing-phases} we plot the MAE in predicted and expected mean forecasts averaged over $\tfut$ against the phase of the sinusoids in the dataset.
-We observe that the SP-GRU error plot is smoother with respect to small phase changes, with lower errors overall.
+The sinusoids are interpreted to represent a horizontal head rotation between $-90\degree$ and $90\degree$. \autoref{fig:ts-synthetic} plots the LL and head orientation error per timestep in $\tfut$.
+In \autoref{fig:glancing-phases} we plot the MAE in predicted and expected mean forecasts.